AppOmni-Labs/event-maturity-matrix/docs/box/Admin Logs.md

 📌 **v1.0.0** · 🗄 **Retention:** 365 Days · ⚡ **Latency:** Near Real-Time

-🗄 Based on the admin_logs stream type.

-⚡ N/A

-📜 **Licensing:** Included with Box Business Plus and above.
+🗄 Based on the admin_logs stream type.📜 **Licensing:** Included with Box Business Plus and above.

 Box enterprise logs that provide an audit trail of user activity.
 ## References